forwardemail/forwardemail.net/app/views/faq/index.md

   </span>
 </div>

-If you are on the free plan, then simply add a new DNS TXT record as shown below:
+If you are on the free plan, then simply add a new DNS <strong class="notranslate">TXT</strong> record as shown below:

 For example, if I want all emails that go to `alias@example.com` to forward to a new [request bin](https://requestbin.com/r/en8pfhdgcculn?inspect) test endpoint: